zypher-game/docs/content/mining/overview.md

 +++
 title = "Overview"
-description = "Prover network for ZK games." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
+description = "Mining network for ZK games." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
 draft = false
 weight = 3001
 sort_by = "weight"
-section = "pozk"
 template = "docs/page.html"

 [extra]
-section = "pozk"
+section = "mining"
-lead = 'Prover network for ZK games' toc = true top = false
+lead = 'Mining network for ZK games' toc = true top = false
 +++

 ## Introduction
-PoZK is a prover network for ZK games.
+Zypher Mining Network is a prover network for ZK games.

 In order to allow players to play games smoothly on various terminal devices without being restricted by zk computing power, we launched the ZK prover network to solve the problem of players' computing power.